PGCodehub/nightsky/Steps.md

     Create Basic UI setup - #Done
     Add the agent config json system to be able to create a graph from graph - ##Done
-5. Replicate real world examples graph_websearch_agent
+5. Replicate real world examples graph_websearch_agent - Basic Done
-        While building i got a feeling that goal i want to achieve is create a sharable agentic flow space that anyone imporve on if it is on public space
+        While building i got a feeling that goal i want to achieve is create a sharable agentic flow space that anyone improve on if it is on sharable (public/private) space
     SuperMemory
         Basic Rag -- llama index maybe
         Mem0